jerilmartin/PRODIGY_ML_02/README.md

 Contributions to improve the clustering model or visualization are welcome.
 Please fork the repository and submit a pull request with your changes.

 ## License
 This project is released under the MIT License.
-See the LICENSE file for details.